The Kings of Ailech

 Your ancestral line — the Cenél Feradaig — held the kingship during the late 7th century.

-The last kings from your line were:
+The last kings were:

 Fland mac Máele Tuile